 \facilities{HPF/HET 10m, TRES, TESS, \textit{Gaia}.} \software{\texttt{astropy} \citep{astropy2013}, \texttt{barycorrpy} \citep{kanodia2018}, \texttt{corner.py} \citep{dfm2016}, \texttt{emcee} \citep{dfm2013}, \texttt{Jupyter} \citep{jupyter2016}, \texttt{matplotlib} \citep{hunter2007}, \texttt{numpy} \citep{vanderwalt2011}, \texttt{pandas} \citep{pandas2010}, \texttt{pyde} \citep{pyde}, \texttt{radvel} \citep{fulton2018}, \texttt{SERVAL} \citep{zechmeister2018}, \texttt{HxRGproc} \citep{Ninan2018}.}

 \textbf{Acknowledgements:} We thank the anonymous referee for the thoughtful comments and suggestions that improved the quality of the manuscript.
 GS acknowledges support provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51519.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 RDK acknowledges funding from the Dutch Research Council (NWO) for the e-MAPS (exploring magnetism on the planetary scale) project (project number VI.Vidi.203.093) under the NWO talent scheme Vidi.

 This work was partially supported by funding from the Center for Exoplanets and Habitable Worlds.
 The Center for Exoplanets and Habitable Worlds is supported by the Pennsylvania State University, the Eberly College of Science, and the Pennsylvania Space Grant Consortium.
-CIC acknowledges support by NASA Headquarters through an appointment to the NASA Postdoctoral Program at the Goddard Space Flight Center, administered by URSA through a contract with NASA.
+CIC acknowledges support by NASA Headquarters through an appointment to the NASA Postdoctoral Program at the Goddard Space Flight Center, administered by ORAU through a contract with NASA.
 This work was performed for the Jet Propulsion Laboratory, California Institute of Technology, sponsored by the United States Government under the Prime Contract 80NM0018D0004 between Caltech and NASA.
 We acknowledge support from NSF grant AST-1909506, AST-190950, AST-1910954, AST-1907622.
 Computations for this research were performed on the Pennsylvania State University’s Institute for Computational \& Data Sciences (ICDS).
 We acknowledge support from NASA XRP Grant 80NSSC24K0155.